 If you are no longer in the DC area, you will be able to find your local Social Security Administration office here.

 Tax Information for F-1 and J-1 Students

 All students and dependents in F or J status must file at least one tax form with the the U.S. Internal Revenue Service, even if you did not earn any money in the United States.
 This tax form is Form 8843.
-(The form is titled "Statement for Exempt Individuals and Individuals With a Medical Condition" which is confusing, but students and dependents who qualify and nonresident aliens for tax purposes are considered exempt individuals.)
+(The form is titled "Statement for Exempt Individuals and Individuals With a Medical Condition."
+This title is confusing, but students and dependents who qualify as nonresident aliens for tax purposes are considered exempt individuals.)
 Form 8843 is an informational form, not an income tax return.

 - Part II: Leave blank